rupshabagchi/rupsha-resume/README.md

 ## Resume

-A compact two column, one page Latex Resume.
+A compact **two column, one page colour** Latex Resume.
 It can also be used as a template.

 ### Features